YINI-lang/YINI-spec/YINI-Specification.md

 - **BOM Policy:** A UTF-8 byte order mark (BOM) SHOULD NOT be used.
 However, implementations MAY accept and ignore an initial UTF-8 BOM for compatibility.

 - **Character Set:** YINI documents use Unicode.
 Control characters and other non-printable characters SHOULD be avoided except where explicitly allowed, such as tabs, spaces, and line endings, or when represented through valid string literal forms.
-Other special characters may be included using escape sequences, or by placing them inside Raw or Triple-quoted strings.
+Other special characters may be included using escape sequences, or by placing them inside Raw or Triple-Quoted Strings.

 Exactly which control characters see more in section 3.2, "Whitespace and Indentation".